mtao/nyu-intro-to-computer-science/slides/exam-3-review.md

 ## Overview

-The exam will take place during class time.
+The exam will take place during class time in person on paper .
 It will be composed of two parts:

-1. Google Form Quiz (40%)
-1. GitHub Assignment (60%)

----

-template: structure

-## Accepting the Exam

-Students **must** accept the exam by...

-1. Clicking the link provided by the instructor to the Google Form.
-1. Clicking the link provided by the instructor to the GitHub Assignment, and following the instructions therein to "accept" the assignment.

----

-template: structure

-## Submitting the Exam

-Students **must** submit the exam by the end of the exam period.

-1. Click the Submit button on the Google Form.
-1. `push` the GitHub Assignment code to GitHub.

----

-template: structure

-## Verifying Your Submission

-Students **must** verify on your own that you have actually submitted the exam.

-1. See the confirmation message on the Google Quiz after clicking submit.
-1. Click the link provided by the instructor to the GitHub Assignment, and verifying that your code has been pushed to the repository.

----

 name: prior-knowledge